MaxEllsworth/EC530_Project/README.md

 ### API
-I elected to create a minimal Flask API
+I elected to create a minimal Flask API by using Flask blueprints.
+After writing all of my separate modules, I went back through them and modified them so that individual functions would return Flask responses.
+I then connected them all to my web application in `api.py` by using Flask blueprints.
+By instantiating my functions as Flask blueprints, I could have them defined in multiple different files, import them all in `api.py`, and then have them automatically populate as routes in Flask.

 ### Chat Module

 ### Database